fonturbel-lab/pollination_catalogue/README.md

 ## Contributions and future updates

-In the spirit of collaboration and open science, please feel free to fork this repository and submit a pull request if you have new information to add to this database :thumbsup:
+In the spirit of collaboration and open science, please feel free to fork this repository and submit a pull request if you have new information to contribute to this database :thumbsup:

 ## Terms of use